Huanshere/VideoLingo/README.en.md

 1. The integrated package uses the CPU version of torch, with a size of about **2.5G**.
 2. When using UVR5 for noise reduction in the dubbing step, the CPU version will be significantly slower than GPU-accelerated torch.
 3. The integrated package **only supports calling whisperX ☁️ via API**, and does not support running whisperX locally 💻.
-4. Due to technical reasons, the integrated package **cannot use edge-tts for dubbing**, but all other functions are complete.

 If you need the following features, please install from source code (requires an Nvidia GPU and at least **20G** of disk space):
 - Run whisperX locally 💻